 This creamed spinach recipe is luxuriously creamy and flavorful.
 It's also surprisingly simple: just spinach, butter, cream and parmesan cheese.
 Puréeing the spinach gives the dish the silky, velvety texture that makes it so satisfying.

 Creamed spinach is a nice accompaniment for chicken and poultry dishes.
-It's absolutely amazing served with a roasted chicken.
+It's amazing served with a roasted chicken.

 - 2 lbs baby spinach leaves, washed